Skip to content

 CWE-193 Incorrect Calculation of Buffer Size CWE-1223 Context Switching Race Condition

-CWE-193 Off-by-One Error CWE-662 Improper Sychronization
+CWE-193 Off-by-One Error CWE-662 Improper Synchronization

-CWE-195 Signed to UNsigned Conversion Error CWE-758 Reliance on Undefined, Unspecified, or Implementation-Defined Behavior
+CWE-195 Signed to Unsigned Conversion Error CWE-758 Reliance on Undefined, Unspecified, or Implementation-Defined Behavior

 CWE-839 Numeric Range Comparison Without Minimum Check CWE-562 Return of Stack Variable Address

-CWE-1257 Improper Access Control Applied to Mirrored of Alleased Memory Ranges CWE-587 Assignement of a Fixed Address to a Pointer
+CWE-1257 Improper Access Control Applied to Mirrored or Aliased Memory Ranges CWE-588 Attempt to Access Child of a Non-Structure Pointer

-CWE-415 Double Free CWE-1105 Insufficient Encapsulation of Machine-Dependent Functionality
+CWE-20 Improper Input Validation CWE-1105 Insufficient Encapsulation of Machine-Dependent Functionality

 What Bugs Can You Find With Fuzzing in C/C++?